nv78/OpenAnote/README.md

 ### 2. Define Training and Testing Datasets

-Choose ground truth testing data data that your team would like to measure model performance on, or select one of our benchmark test datasets.
+Choose ground truth testing data that your team would like to measure model performance on, or select one of our benchmark test datasets.

 ![alt text](https://github.com/nv78/OpenAnote/blob/main/materials/images/benchmark.png?raw=true)